hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Delete a Network

-The <b>Region</b> > <b>Networks</b> window provides a convenient place for the Admin user and cloud administrators to see all the networks in all the regions, so administrators can decide which networks to delete.
+The <b>Region</b> > <b>Networks</b> window provides a convenient place for users who have permission to see all the networks in all the regions, so users can decide which networks to delete.

 A network is referenced by subnets and routers, which are, in turn, referenced by VMs.
 You cannot delete a network that has VMs connected to one of its subnets.
 To delete a network, VMs must not be connected to that network.